Fashion exhibition using plant waste from King’s garden to go on display

 The material was later made into dresses and outfits for their London fashion show Sting, which was held at the Savoy Hotel.

-In the new Sandringham collection, the nettle material has been used a number of times, including for a coil dress which is laid on a base of recycled groundsheet and dyed with fallen rose petals.
+In the exhibition, the nettle material has been used a number of times, including for a coil dress which is laid on a base of recycled groundsheet and dyed with fallen rose petals.

 The pair have also considered new ways of dyeing using waste plant dyes and have fashioned “hard to recycle” plant pots into jewellery in their work.